calum-r-maclellan/CardiacMRI-Segmentation/README.md

 # CardiacMRI-Segmentation
 PyTorch implementation of both vanilla segmentation networks (UNet and Attention UNet) and a novel multi-task learning (MTL) UNet.
-The models are trained to segment the right and left ventricles and surrounding myocardium tissue from magnetic resonance images.
+The models are trained to segment the right and left ventricles and surrounding myocardium tissue from magnetic resonance images (ACDC'17 dataset).

 This work has two key branches:
 - improving the segmentation performance with a multi-task learning U-Net